Skip to main content

 During my more than three years attending this writer's group, Don Hanley shared chapters of books he was working on in our group.
 Our very informal group's job was to listen to each other's writings and provide honest, constructive feedback to help improve the prose.

 I witnessed Don receive scrap pages with scribbled notes that our group submitted to him.
 In turn, this feedback helped him transform his drafts into printed books.
 At the time, I didn't think much of it.
-Then my life got busy, and I was unable to attend these group meetings.
+Then, my life got busy, and I could not attend these group meetings.

-However, I did not entirely lose touch with Don Hanley.
-Every Christmas, he would rewrite the lyrics to a familiar tune that he would sing; we would video record that song and publish it to YouTube for his out-of-state family and friends as his special holiday gift.
+However, I only partially lost touch with Don Hanley.
+Every Christmas, he would rewrite the lyrics to a familiar tune he would sing; we would video record that song and publish it to YouTube for his out-of-state family and friends as his special holiday gift.

 "Absolutely!
-Funny, I've been thinking about you, tried to call a couple of times, left a message on your voice mail, and was wondering if you were, ok?"
+Funny, I've been thinking about you.
+I tried calling a few times, left a message on your voicemail, and was wondering if you were okay?"

 So, we met for lunch.
-To my surprise, Don had just finished yet another novel, A New World of Hope.
-As a gift, he signed a copy and asked me to read it and get back to him with a review.
+To my surprise, Don had just finished another novel, A New World of Hope.
+He signed a copy as a gift, asked me to read it, and got back to him with a review.

 Here's my review posted on Amazon: